vmware-tanzu/community-edition/docs/getting-started.md

 In order to install extensions, you **must** have access to https://github.com/vmware-tanzu/tce.
-If you cannot see this repository, ask to be added in the (currently internal) #tce channel.
+If you cannot see this repository, ask to be added in the (currently internal) #tanzu-community-edition channel.

 1. Get a [personal access
    token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)